beetbox/beets/docs/reference/config.rst

 Either ``skip``, ``keep``, ``remove``, or ``ask``.
-Controls how duplicates are treated in import task. "skip" means that new item(album or track) will be skiped; "keep" means keep both old and new items; "remove" means remove old item; "ask" means the user should be prompted for the action each time.
+Controls how duplicates are treated in import task. "skip" means that new item(album or track) will be skipped; "keep" means keep both old and new items; "remove" means remove old item; "ask" means the user should be prompted for the action each time.
 The default is ``ask``.